 As you can see, the Brie grilled cheese is filled with soft, creamy textures, so that golden crust offers a nice contrast.
 But I like to take this a step further by dusting the bread with freshly grated Parmesan before cooking.
 Not only does the Parmesan add a flavor boost but it also gives the bread an extra crunch.

-With all the gooey goodness, you want something effervescent that will cut through that rich body of this Brie grilled cheese.
+With all the gooey goodness, you want something effervescent that cuts through that rich body of this Brie grilled cheese.
 Honestly, I’m almost having a hard time picking a beer pairing because there are so many directions you could go.
 That said, my brain keeps returning to a gose, a German-style wheat beer with a tart flair.
 Goses are also a great base beer for so many different fruits and herbs that it will nice highlight the other flavors.

 If you’re in need of a wine pairing, Champagne is a perfect option.
 Champagne obviously delivers on the effervescent front, and it complements so many different fruits.
 Besides, how fun is eating grilled cheese with Champagne?
 Sure, you’re a little fancy, but you also know how to have a good time.